XSPECT on-board XPoSat: Calibration and First Results: Introduction

 \subsection{XSPECT Instrument}

 The detectors used in \xsp are second generation Swept Charge Devices (SCDs), viz.
 CCD236, developed by e2V Technologies [\citenum{lowe2001, holland2008}].
-SCDs are similar to the familiar Charge Coupled Devices (CCDs), but employ a different readout scheme, which, although, results in a loss of positional information of the event, but are much faster to read out, giving the advantage of pile-up free observation of bright sources.
+SCDs are similar to the familiar Charge Coupled Devices (CCDs), but employ a different readout scheme (see Section~\ref{sec:sinevt}), which, although, results in a loss of positional information of the events, but are much faster to read out, giving the advantage of pile-up free observation of bright sources.
 By simulating the charge flow and readout of the SCD, the pile-up fraction is estimated to be $< 1\%$ for source intensity of upto 60 Crab.
 Hence, \xsp provides an unique platform for the study of bright X-ray sources as well as future bright transients.
-SCDs have been previously flown in C1XS on-board Chandrayaan-1 [\citenum{grande2009}], CLASS on-board Chandrayaan-2 [\citenum{rkrish2020}] and LE telescopes on-board Insight-HXMT [\citenum{chen2020}].
+SCDs have been previously flown in C1XS [\citenum{grande2009}] on-board Chandrayaan-1, CLASS [\citenum{rkrish2020}] on-board Chandrayaan-2 and LE telescopes [\citenum{chen2020}] on-board Insight-HXMT.

 \xsp consists of sixteen~SCDs (numbered 0 to 15), grouped into four `quad' modules of four detectors each.
 A group of two quad modules consist of a detector package - two such packages are placed on either side of the POLIX instrument, on the spacecraft bus (Figure~\ref{fig:xposat}).
 Collimators are placed on top of the detectors to define the FOV of the detectors.
-The two quad modules of each detector package have collimators of two different square FOVs, viz. $2^{\circ}\times 2^{\circ}$ and $3^{\circ}\times 3^{\circ}$\footnote{We use the terms `$2^{\circ}\times 2^{\circ}$' and `$3^{\circ}\times 3^{\circ}$' loosely to denote the two kinds of detectors.
-The actual field of views are slightly different, and are computed in Section~\ref{sec:arf}}.
-These collimators are co-aligned to each other as well as to the POLIX axis - which defines the source pointing axis of the spacecraft.
-Since Si-based X-ray detectors are sensitive to optical light, each detector has an aluminised Polyimide optical light blocking filter placed below the respective collimators.
-Out of the sixteen detectors, one detector is covered by a Tantalum sheet of $500~\mu$m, to block soft X-rays and to obtain the local particle background, which mainly consists of Galactic Cosmic Rays (GCRs).
-Table~\ref{tab:dettype} summarizes the different detectors along with their FOVs.
+The two quad modules of each detector package have collimators of two different square FOVs, viz. $2^{\circ}\times 2^{\circ}$ and $3^{\circ}\times 3^{\circ}$.
+Note that we use the terms `$2^{\circ}\times 2^{\circ}$' and `$3^{\circ}\times 3^{\circ}$' loosely to denote the two kinds of FOVs.
+The actual FOVs are slightly different, and are computed in Section~\ref{sec:arf}.
+The collimators are co-aligned to each other as well as to the POLIX axis, which defines the source pointing axis of the spacecraft.
+The choice of two different FOVs was made during instrument design for a better estimation of the local sky background.